uhkniazi/CGraphClust/README.md

 returns a data.frame with mapping type 1 vertex names to corresponding type 2 vertex name that has been used to assign cluster name.

+# getClusterMatrix
+returns the subset of the matrix that contains only the data from the named cluster

 # getLargestCliques
 returns the largest number/s of cliques in a list with vertex names